Bentley Bentayga Hybrid review

 |Plug-in hybrid||24 miles||81mpg||79g/km|

-If there was any debate to be had over the direction the automotive industry is heading, the arrival of a plug-in hybrid Bentley surely ends the argument.
-This new Bentayga Hybrid effectively replaces the diesel model that was pulled from sale in 2018, giving the SUV eco credentials that aren’t usually a priority for buyers at this price point.
+If it wasn't clear how far and wide electrification will spread across the motoring industry, the emergence of a plug-in hybrid Bentley surely shows there are no boundaries.
+This new Bentayga Hybrid has effectively replaced the diesel model that was pulled from sale in 2018, giving the SUV eco credentials and potential low running costs that aren’t usually a priority for buyers with six-figure sums to spend on a car.

-Meanwhile, a 17.3kWh battery delivers zero-emissions range of just under 25 miles.
+Meanwhile, a 17.3kWh battery delivers zero-emissions range of around 24 miles.
 A full charge can be obtained from a domestic three-pin plug socket in 7.5 hours, a figure which falls to 2.5 hours with a dedicated wallbox charger.

 Fuel economy and CO2 emissions aren't quite as impressive as those of less illustrious plug-in hybrids: the Bentayga can theoretically manage 81mpg and puts out 79g/km of CO2 – which is over the 75g/km threshold needed for exemption from the London Congestion Charge.